sameersbn/docker-redmine/README.md

 - **DB_PASS**: The database password.
 Defaults to no password
 - **DB_POOL**: The database connection pool count.
 Defaults to 5.
 - **UNICORN_WORKERS**: The number of unicorn workers to start.
 Defaults to 2.
+- **UNICORN_TIMEOUT**: Sets the timeout of unicorn worker processes.
+Defaults to 60 seconds.
 - **MEMCACHED_SIZE**: The local memcached size in Mb.
 Defaults to 64.
 Disabled if '0'.
 - **SMTP_DOMAIN**: SMTP domain.
 Defaults to www.gmail.com
 - **SMTP_HOST**: SMTP server host.
 Defaults to smtp.gmail.com.